CV stands for “Curriculum Vitae”, meaning “course of life”. It should summarise your work experience, skills and education for potential employers.

 Try to avoid obvious and clichéd hobbies and interests such a ‘socializing with friends’ or ‘watching films’ as employers will see this on most CV’s.

 At the end of the day, your CV may be up against dozens, if not hundreds.
-So it’s important to follow these clear guidelines to be in with the best chance of getting an interview!Posted almost 4 years ago
+So it’s important to follow these clear guidelines to be in with the best chance of getting an interview!Posted about 7 years ago